 You’ll spend inordinate amount of hours working in front of your computer each day and you will only curse yourself if you’re using an uncomfortable chair.
 Look for one that has good support for your bottom and lower back; get one with comfortable arm rests and the ability to adjust the important elements of the design (height, angle, etc).

 The draw of affiliate marketing, as a business venture, greatly stems by the fact that a computer and Internet connection is often all you need to get started.
 The computer becomes the front-and-center of your business because it’s the link to the outside world – it’s the tool to create content, connect with people, and generate sales.

 Your computer should be, at least, reflective of current design and demand.
 Yes, you can get away with an older model as long as it connects to the Web but dipping out on a decent computer means you’re giving up a lot of great opportunities such as video production, high definition video playback, and overall speed.
-A computer operating on a dual core (or one of the Intel ‘I’ series) CPU, 4 – 6GB of ram, and an Nvidia/Radeon video card can be bought for less than $1,000; it will give you everything you need to handle 80% of operating a diverse online business.
+A computer operating on a multicore (or one of the Intel ‘I’ series) CPU, 4 – 6GB of ram, and a Nvidia/Radeon video card can be bought for less than $300-$500; it will give you everything you need to handle 80% of operating a diverse online business.

 Outside of the computer, you may want to consider a few other items:

 - Filing system and storage (for your hard copy)